GerritCodeReview/plugins_events-rabbitmq/README.md

 Publish gerrit stream events to a RabbitMQ queue.
 This plugin works with any version of Gerrit starting from v2.8.
+This plugin also implements most of the events-broker API, so RabbitMQ can be used as a message-broker in a multi-master setup.
+The one part that is missing is the implementation of the replayAllEvents method.
+However, this method is not needed by the multi-site plugin.

 Environments
 ---------------------